peteroupc/peteroupc.github.io/colorgen.md

 In a given RGB color space, an RGB color can be _linearized_ or _companded_.

 - A _linearized_ RGB color has a linear relationship of emitted light (as opposed to perceived light).
 - A _companded_ RGB color has been encoded using that color space's _transfer function_, also known as a _companding_ conversion (an example for sRGB is the `LinearTosRGB3` method defined later).
-For many RGB color spaces, companded RGB colors generally have a more or less linear relationship of perceived light, since human color perception is nonlinear.<sup>[(3)](#Note3)</sup>
+For many RGB color spaces, companded RGB colors generally have a more or less linear relationship of perceived light, since human color perception is nonlinear.<sup>[(5)](#Note5)</sup>

 In this document, RGB colors are in companded form unless noted otherwise.

-For many RGB color spaces, the _transfer function_ is a simple power function, such as _c_<sup>1/&gamma;</sup>, where _c_ is either the red, green, or blue component and &gamma; is an arbitrary number.
+For many RGB color spaces, the _transfer function_ is a simple power function, such as _c_<sup>1/&gamma;</sup>, where _c_ is either the red, green, or blue component and &gamma; is a positive number.
 (In this case, the transfer function is also called _gamma encoding_.)

 <a id=sRGB></a>
 ### sRGB

 Among RGB color spaces, one of the most popular is the sRGB color space.
 The _sRGB color space_ is a "working space" for describing red-green-blue colors and is based on the color output of cathode-ray-tube monitors.
-(For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).)<sup>[(2)](#Note2)</sup>
+(For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).)<sup>[(6)](#Note6)</sup>

 Unlike with many other RGB color spaces, sRGB's _transfer function_ does not use gamma encoding; the function is not the same as applying the exponent 1/2.2, but rather uses a similar formula.